-Online only lenders are often preferred for their convenience.
-You can apply for a loan, or other form of business finance, from your own office or even from your bed.
-Decisions are usually made quickly, without back-and-forth trips to the bank.
+Online lenders are preferred for their convenience.
+You can apply for a loan, or other form of business finance, from your own office.
+Decisions are usually made quickly without back-and-forth trips to the bank.

 A credit union is a non-profit cooperative.
 They can offer small business finance with relatively low repayment rates.

-Often, eligibility is based on your physical location or the type of business that you run.
+Eligibility is often based on your physical location or the type of business that you run.

-* As a credit union does not make a profit, any earnings are used to improve future offerings.
+- As a credit union does not make a profit, any earnings are used to improve future finance.
 This keeps interest rates as low as possible for members – often, considerably lower than a traditional bank loan.

-* Before applying for small business finance through a credit union, you will need to find one that is suitable.
-You’ll then need to join, and be approved, before you can request a business loan.
+- Before applying for small business finance through a credit union, you’ll need to find one that’s suitable.
+You’ll need to join and be approved before you can request a business loan.

 Why choose a credit union?

-Operating on a not-for-profit basis means that credit unions do not charge high interest rates.
+Operating on a not-for-profit basis means that credit unions don’t charge high interest rates.
 As they’re often community-based – working for certain industries or in certain geographic locations – they’re also a more personal option.

 Through the government, you may be able to apply for a start up loan or a grant for your small business.
 Many local councils have funds for loans and grants, with very specific requirements.

-* The application process, particularly for a grant, may be complicated.
-You will need to have a clear business plan, and submit a detailed application for funding.
-Many businesses receive negative responses.
+- The application process could be complicated, particularly for a grant.
+You’ll need to have a clear business plan, and submit a detailed application for funding.
+Many businesses receive rejections.